netxms/netxms-doc/admin/data-collection.rst

 Data aggregation
 ~~~~~~~~~~~~~~~~

-This section is responsible for cluster data aggregation way.
+This section specifies how cluster data aggregation is done.
-:guilabel:`Aggregate values from cluster nodes` option means, that DCI from cluster
+:guilabel:`Aggregate values from cluster nodes` option means that DCI from cluster
 will be collected on each node separately and aggregated on cluster using one of the
 aggregation options.